ceremcem/build-freecad-asm3/README.md

 These scripts automates the building process, installs the binaries to `/opt/FreeCAD`.

-# Status

-Works for me, but needs some improvements

 # Usage

-Main intention of these scripts is to run them in a clean virtual machine, where Debian 9 or upwards is preferred.
+Main intention of these scripts is to run them in a clean virtual machine.

 ### 1. Setup a clean Debian installation

-Setup a clean installation by using VirtualBox (this is preferred for the first time) or LXC (for advanced/daily usage)
+Setup a clean installation (Debian Stretch or upwards is suggested) by using VirtualBox (easier to setup) or LXC (for advanced/daily usage in terms of performance)

 ### 2. Download the builder scripts